ScottfreeLLC/AlphaPy/docs/tutorials/ncaab.rst

         ├── roc_curve_test.png
         ├── roc_curve_train.png

-Let's look at the results in the ``plots`` directory.
-Since our scoring function was ``roc_auc``, we examine the ROC Curve first.
+Depending upon the model parameters and the prediction date, the AUC of the ROC Curve will vary between 0.54 and 0.58.
-The AUC is approximately 0.61, which is not very high but in the context of the stock market, we may still be able to derive some predictive power.
-Further, we are running the model on a relatively small sample of stocks, as denoted by the jittery line of the ROC Curve.
+This model is barely passable, but we are getting a slight edge even with our basic data.
+We will need more game samples to have any confidence in our predictions.

 .. image:: ncaab_roc_curve.png
    :alt: ROC Curve